-4.2.3.2 Small sub-fields
+4.2.3.3 Small sub-fields

-If the size of the group is at most three and is at most a third of the total number of scores Neuberg's formula is not used.
-Instead a group of two scores is scored with a top as 65% and a bottom of 55%, and a group of three scores is scored with a top of 70% and a bottom of 50%; with intermediate and tied scores scored as for ordinary match-pointing.
+If the size of the group is at most three and is at most a third of the total number of results Neuberg's formula is not used.
+Instead a group of two results is scored with a top as 65% and a bottom of 55%, and a group of three results is scored with a top of 70% and a bottom of 50%; with intermediate and tied results scored as for ordinary match-pointing.